Justin Rose has gotten used to being the bridesmaid at Augusta. He’s not letting that heartache stop him

 “I could see what it felt like,” he explained.
 “I can see the celebrations.
 It all played out right in front of me.
 So, I kind of lived it as if I’d have won it, but obviously without any of the real positive emotion that goes with that.”

 Thanks to a quirk of Masters tradition, Rose’s name has been engraved onto the trophy three times as the runner-up, but he’s never held it.
-It’s a sequence of results that ranks him among the greats: Only Rose and Ben Hogan have lost multiple playoffs at Augusta without ever winning the tournament.
+It’s a sequence of results that ranks him among the greats: Only Rose and Ben Hogan have lost multiple playoffs at Augusta.
+Hogan, did, go on to win the tournament twice.

 He has led or co-led the tournament after a round 11 times throughout his career, behind only Jack Nicklaus, Arnold Palmer and Gary Player, who won 13 green jackets between them.

-Note: CORRECTION: This story has been corrected to note that Ben Hogan did win the Masters.